-The product is suitable for both salt or fresh water applications.
+The product is suitable for both salt and freshwater applications.
 All in all, it provides great value for money with other comparable filters costing much more.
 The performance for the price is fantastic.

 Note – Canister filters can also be used in conjunction with an in-line heater to provide even heat distribution throughout your aquarium and further reduce in-tank clutter.
 The ISTA In-Line External Aquarium Heater (Amazon) is a fantastic option.
 Select the 5/8″ model for compatibility with the Penn Plax Cascade tubing.

 Best Wet-Dry Filter – Eshopps WD-75CS Wet Dry Filter

 Wet-dry filters work by exposing filtration media to the water from inside your aquarium and the outside air.
 This results in superior bacteria growth which in turn provides phenomenal biological filtration.